Seldom-SE/archipelago_terraria_client/README.md

 has support for a lot of games.
 Learn more on its [website](https://archipelago.gg/).

 This implementations uses boss kills and event clears as checks.
 The items are the permanent changes to the world that bosses and events reward in vanilla.
-Things like "Witch Doctor can now spawn", "The Dungeon is in Post-Plantera mode", and various things caused by Hardmode.
+Things like "Post-Plantera" and "Hardmode".
 Bosses still drop their original loot, though.

 ## Future Work